OreOliciouZ/LUXARA/ToS.md

 - To abuse, exploit, or attempt to reverse-engineer any command or system (e.g., finding loopholes in the economy).
 - To utilize macros, user-bots, scripts, or any other form of automation to interact with the Bot's commands to gain an unfair advantage.
 - To conduct fraudulent activities, such as scamming users through the `/gift` or `/pay` commands.
-- To spam commands in a way that disrupts the experience for other users or degrades the Bot's performance.
+- To spam commands or otherwise trigger automated bot responses in a way that disrupts the experience for other users or degrades the Bot's performance.

 Violation of these rules may result in a permanent ban from using the Bot.